hyperledger/bevel/docs/source/developer/docker-build.md

 1. A machine (aka host machine) on which you can run docker commands i.e. which has docker command line installed and is connected to a docker daemon.
 2. At least one Kubernetes cluster (with connectivity to the host machine).
 3. At least one Hashicorp Vault server (with connectivity to the host machine).
-4. Read-write access to the Git repo (either ssh private key or https token).
+4. Read-write access to the Git repo (either ssh private key or https access token).

 ## Steps to use the bevel-build container